flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 7. Test

-???
-"How to test calibration"
+??? tip "How to test calibration"

     Test each setting with a view like this.
 Make sure the mouse is outside the popout window otherwise the aircraft's throttles won't move.